uri-yanover/4qbits/_pages/professional-credo.md

 My credo is composed of three parts:

-1. Making impact
-2. Team/Togetherness/Conspiracy
-3. Growth trajectories for people
+Making impact ↔ Team/Togetherness/Conspiracy ↔ Growth trajectories for people

 # Making Impact
+In a commercial organization impact means - having an explicit story on how my work brings money into the organization (or at least allows it to save money).

 # Team/Togetherness/Conspiracy
+T

 # Growth trajectories